 How the Howard-Higgins Horticultural System (HH-2) began

 100 years ago Sir Albert Howard CIE.
-MA. (the “Godfather” of organic farming) found many of the answers to sustainable agriculture from his extensive studies in the Far East – with great similarities to Terra Preta.
+MA. etc., (the “Grandfather” of organic farming) found many of the answers to sustainable agriculture from his extensive studies in the Far East – with great similarities to Terra Preta.

 His work fell into obscurity due to the advent of the chemical industry until 1995 when Richard Higgins began researching and perfecting the fertility techniques that Sir Albert pioneered.